benptr/Web_datamining_WeatherQuality/README.md

 The project is organized in 3 main parts:
 <br><br>
 •	  Part I - Data selection, Data cleaning and data exportation
-<br> After some researches about our project, we decided to choose datasets from these 3 APIs <br>
+<br> After some researches about our project, we decided to choose datasets from these 3 APIs: <br>
 [AirQualityApi](https://aqicn.org/api/fr/) <br>
 [WeatherAPI](https://openweathermap.org/api) <br>
 [Cities](https://datahub.io/core/world-cities) <br>